-A. To earn the MEd degree in counselor education, a student must complete the following 36 semester hours with no grade less than "C": EDSP 5302, EDUC 6310, 6320; EPSY 5363, 6191, 6306, PSYC 5251, 5313, 5323, 5330, 6302, 6305, and three (3) semester hours of approved graduate electives.
+A. To earn the M.Ed. degree in counselor education, a student must complete the following 36 semester hours with no grade less than "C": EDSP 5302, EDUC 6310, 6320; EPSY 5363, 6191, 6306, PSYC 5251, 5313, 5323, 5330, 6302, 6305, and three (3) semester hours of approved graduate electives.
 The student is required to show satisfactory performance on an oral comprehensive examination.
-A 350 clock hour practicum must be satisfactorily completed in an accredited, university-approved school.
+A 350-clock hour practicum must be completed satisfactorily in an accredited, university-approved school.

 For persons without a background in psychology, a specific course, General Psychology (Houston Baptist University course, PSYC 1313), is a prerequisite.
 This introductory psychology course must have been taken within the past seven years, and the applicant should have earned a grade of "A" or "B" for the course.
-Courses in statistics, abnormal psychology, and research methods, are strongly recommended to aid the student in achieving success in this MEd program.
+Courses in statistics, abnormal psychology, and research methods, are strongly recommended.